-8-week instructor-led online course
+8-week instructor-facilitated online course

-Course Description: Designed for individuals who are new to Ag Lending or who have limited experience, Introduction to Agricultural Lending will provide participants with the basic skills needed to undertake credit analysis, loan structuring, monitoring, and provide guidance on dealing with problem loans.
 This course was developed in conjunction with the Schools of Banking, Inc., a jointly-owned subsidiary of the Kansas and Nebraska Bankers Associations.

 ABA Online Overview | Course Start Dates | Enroll Online: Member Non-Member | Print Registration Form

 Audience: Those new to agricultural lending or with limited experience.

 Learning Objectives: After successfully completing this program, you will be able to:

 - Gain an understanding of the impact of the Farm Financial Standards Council recommendations on agriculture lending, including recommended key financial statements